pwr-pbr23/M8/README.md

 2. Click on consecutive field's arrow signs to download required files, configure required environments and reproduce research.

+**Note:** Google Colaboratory environment session can last up to 12 hours but can end before this time unexpectedly.
+It is important to remember to save results outside of this environment from time to time.
+At the end of the Jupyter Notebook there are 2 fields which alows of exporting and importing all data that is in the environment to and from Google Drive.

 Research reproduction's results can be found in `/content/M8/Reproduction/DeepLineDP/output` directory:
 - `/content/M8/Reproduction/DeepLineDP/output/model/DeepLineDP/<PROJECT_NAME>` - contains trained models for \<PROJECT_NAME\> project,
 - `/content/M8/Reproduction/DeepLineDP/output/loss/DeepLineDP/<PROJECT_NAME>-loss_record.csv` - contains training and validations loss for \<PROJECT_NAME\> project,